FlatFilers/platform-ops-starter/README.md

 # platform-ops-starter
-This repo is a starter project used by the Flatfile Platform Operations team.
+This repo contains a few starter projects used by the Flatfile Platform Operations team to ensure proof-of-life on environments.

 ## Requirements
 - Node 18+